alejoseb/Modbus-STM32-HAL-FreeRTOS/README.md

 Video demo for STM32F4-dicovery board and TouchGFX: https://youtu.be/XDCQvu0LirY

+`NEW` port for the [Raspberry PI Pico](https://github.com/alejoseb/Modbus-PI-Pico-FreeRTOS).

 ## Translations supported by the community:
 Traditional Chinese: [繁體中文](TraditionalChineseREADME.md)

 ## Characteristics:
-- Portable to any STM32 MCU supported by ST Cube HAL.
+- Directly portable to any STM32 MCU supported by ST Cube HAL.
+- Portable to other Microcontrollers, like the [Raspberry PI Pico](https://github.com/alejoseb/Modbus-PI-Pico-FreeRTOS), requiring little effort.
 - Multithread-safe implementation based on FreeRTOS.
 - Multiple instances of Modbus (Master and/or Slave) can run concurrently in the same MCU, only limited by the number of available UART/USART of the MCU.
 - RS232 and RS485 compatible.
-- USB-CDC support
+- USB-CDC RTU master and Slave support for F103 Bluepill board.
-- `NEW TCP master and slave support examples for F429 and H743 MCUs.`
+- TCP master and slave support with examples for F429 and H743 MCUs